myreli/sn-flexoki/README.md

 # Flexoki for Standard Notes

-Flexoki-inspired theme for [Standard Notes](https://standardnotes.com), with dark and light variants.
+[Flexoki](stephango.com/flexoki) theme for [Standard Notes](https://standardnotes.com), with dark and light variants.

+> Flexoki is an inky color scheme for prose and code.

 ## Install